matthewdking/cv/README.md

 _April 2010 - July 2017_

 * Planning and running tennis lessons for children from age 4-18.
-* Key team member for the delivery of an adult special needs lessons.
+* Key team member for the delivery of a adult special needs lessons.

 ### Voluntary Work